The key details of how Yigal Achmon gained my trust

 From what I understand, he encourages others to plagiarize using similar tactics.
 His main logic is that since I’ve stolen a lot of things, I could be arrested at any time, and since my moral value is low and I am weak in ability, plagiarizing my work is completely reasonable and without any danger.

 Of course, he is very aware that these logics are completely false.
 First, from June to September 2022, he conducted a detailed investigation on me and found no criminal issues that could accuse me.
 Otherwise, he would have directly expelled me with those issues and did not need to fabricate such rediculous rumors.
 My moral value is much higher compared to the average in any social group.
 As for my abilities being weak, that’s even more rediculous.
 He has tried to kill me for over two years, deploying so many resources, yet hasn’t succeeded.
-As a selfish person, if my abilities were truly weak, why couldn’t he just plagiarize my papers himself?
-Why make others do it?
-In fact, by June 2023, he knew I had full support from Peter Bickel, and he was very aware that the Chinese government wouldn’t support him.
+As a selfish person, if my abilities were truly weak, he would just plagiarize my papers himself.
+Why he make others do it?
+In fact, by June 2023, he knew I had full support from Peter Bickel.
 While he may have underestimated the difficulty of killing me and plagiarizing my papers, he was somewhat aware of it.
 However, he completely concealed these unfavorable conditions.
 He then enticed others to plagiarize my papers, and when it failed, he shifted the blame to me.
 His tactics are essentially the same, traps to gain more power, concealing unfavorable conditions, breaking promises, shirking responsibility, extortion, and pretending to offer fair exchanges.
 Moreover, due to his limited judgment, he fails to realize that much of what he “gives” to others is actually a negative asset.
+This further increases his ability to cheat other people, because he, himself, really believes those things have values, just not very valuable (for some smart guys, if they believe those things are trash, they could hardly cheat other people).

 Posted